Calisthrone/Smoke-Test-NMC/README.md

 - ## Tests
 ### `LoginTest`

+Login test is now integrated in the pre-suite test preparation.
+This step was made to give more support toward Unit Testing and Module-Specific-Validation as most of the app functionality 'except for search' is dependant on being in logged-in state.

-Will test the login module.
-Using invalid and valid data.
+~~Will test the login module.
+Using invalid and valid data.~~

-`invalidLogin` asserts the presence of invalid login events when executed. (invalid login)
+~~`invalidLogin` asserts the presence of invalid login events when executed. (invalid login)~~

-`validLogin` asserts the appearance of the expected customer name corresponding to the membership. (valid login)
+~~`validLogin` asserts the appearance of the expected customer name corresponding to the membership. (valid login)~~

 ##
 ### `PurgeTest`